rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: Yeah.

 DH: It should be changed to add the lexical binding.
-Our goal was to not have it be possible  fo rimport binding to ever trigger side effects, including dynamic reference errors whenever they are evaluated.
-Adam has fuond a case where before you have started eval of top level code, it's still possible to enter into a function resolve a binding and get a dynamic error.
+Our goal was to not have it be possible for import binding to ever trigger side effects, including dynamic reference errors whenever they are evaluated.
+Adam has found a case where before you have started eval of top level code, it's still possible to enter into a function, resolve a binding and get a dynamic error.
   We got close and "I'll take close".

 YK: I think there is a different way that I would...(cut off)

-CP: One thing that I want to clarify is that this is only possible if you have 3 modules, where 2 are ESModules and the 3rd is a dynamic module and their is circularity with the dynamic module.
+CP: One thing that I want to clarify is that this is only possible if you have 3 modules, where 2 are ESModules and the 3rd is a dynamic module and there is circularity with the dynamic module.
 The problem doesn't matter because it doesn't exist.

 MM: Now that Adam has identified the bug clearly, I don't understand why you are willing to live with it.
-Now that's it's been identified, is there anything especially hard about closing the bug?
+Now that it's been identified, is there anything especially hard about closing the bug?

-DH: Oh, it's characterization is straightforward, but the solution is not obvious.
+DH: Oh, its characterization is straightforward, but the solution is not obvious.

-MM: Well if the solution is not obvious that i don't understand the problem.
+MM: Well if the solution is not obvious then I don't understand the problem.

 DH: Well, what's the obvious solution?

-MM: You want all the scopes and bindings to be populated (not initialized) but populated before anything can be observed.
+MM: You want all the scopes and bindings to be populated (not initialized but populated) before anything can be observed.

 DH: Of course, oh, there's a fix for the not setting up the lexical environment correctly.
 You just create it up front, you can never observe that that changes.
 However it's now pointing to an export that we can't yet validate if it exists.
 We can't yet validate if the thing we're importing is a real thing that's being the exported.